FactoryBoy/factory_boy/docs/reference.rst

         .. versionadded:: 2.4.0

-    .. attribute:: hidden_args
+    .. attribute:: exclude

         While writing a :class:`Factory` for some object, it may be useful to have general fields helping defining others, but that should not be passed to the model class; for instance, a field named 'now' that would hold a reference time used by other objects.

-        Factory fields whose name are listed in :attr:`hidden_args` will be removed from the set of args/kwargs passed to the underlying class;
+        Factory fields whose name are listed in :attr:`exclude` will be removed from the set of args/kwargs passed to the underlying class;
         they can be any valid factory_boy declaration: